-An even stronger reason to use data-dependent test quantities is that they make SBC in some sense complete: If there is any difference between the correct posterior and the posterior implemented by the probabilistic program, there will exist a data-dependent test quantity that fails SBC (Theorem 6).
-The proof is constructive and provides a specific test quantity that detects failures, which is the ratio of the correct posterior density to the posterior density actually implemented by the probabilistic program.
-This is not a practical test quantity, as it (a) depends on the specific probabilistic program we implemented and (b) requires that we already have the correct posterior density.
-However our empirical results in this paper, and our experience with using SBC in model development more generally, shows that the model likelihood $\pi{obs}(y|\theta)$ is frequently useful as a general-purpose test quantity.
-This makes sense intuitively, as the likelihood is an important contributor to the density ratio.
+An even stronger reason to use data-dependent test quantities is that they make SBC in some sense complete: If there is any difference between the correct posterior and the posterior implemented by the probabilistic program, there will exist a data-dependent test quantity that fails SBC.
+In fact, we can construct a specific test quantity that detects the failures, which is the ratio of the correct posterior density to the posterior density actually implemented by the probabilistic program.